racswebdev/Lambda-SSM-S3/README.md

 # Lambda-SSM-S3-DXC

+Manual Work : -
+a) create a parameter in AWS SSM Parameter Store using AWS Console.
+b) create a S3 bucket using AWS Console.

-create a CFT stack which will Invoke a Lambda Fn and upload a S3 object consiting of Parameter store value.
+Create a Infra using CLoudformation create a CFT stack which will create a Lambda Fn and upload a S3 object consisting of Parameter store value.

+After all the resources gets created using Cloudformation, we can check the Lambda Console and Test the Lambda Function to see the desired result.